Compute and analyse the carbon risk of your investments

 Due to the overwhelming need for mobilising new investments, an increasing number of asset managers are implementing new processes to differentiate the financial return attributed to these strategies from the return provided by the portfolio.
 It is, therefore, necessary to improve the carbon performance attribution methods to measure the impact of emission reductions on performance.

 Each company emitting greenhouse gases (GHG) has a liability that can be measured through the Carbon Permit price.
-AMINDIS R&D department developed a methodology* helping investment managers to measures the transition risk of their portfolio and identify the most exposed holdings.
+AMINDIS R&D department developed a methodology* helping investment managers to measure the transition risk of their portfolio and identify the most exposed holdings.

 *Published in the Journal of Performance Measurement